teamniteo/heroku-buildpack-buildout/README.md

     -----> Use build cache
     -----> Read BUILDOUT_CFG from env vars, or use default
     -----> Read BUILDOUT_VERBOSITY from env vars, or use default
-    -----> Read BOOTSTRAP_PY_URL from env vars, or use default
     -----> Init buildout
     ...
     -----> Run bin/buildout -c buildout.cfg